-Wyoming's Statewide Assessment System: Recommendations from the Wyoming Assessment Task Force for the
+Wyoming's Statewide Assessment System: Recommendations from the Wyoming Assessment Task Force

-Written on behalf of the

-Wyoming Assessment Task Force

-Wyoming State Board of Education
+Written on behalf of the Wyoming Assessment Task Force for the Wyoming State Board of Education

-By:

-Joseph Martineau, Ph.D. and Scott Marion, Ph.D.
-National Center for the Improvement in Educational Assessment
+By: Joseph Martineau, Ph.D. and Scott Marion, Ph.D.
+The National Center for the Improvement of Educational Assessment, Inc.